 Showcase your pins in style with one of these stunning ankle tattoos.
 As roses represent balance, there isn’t a better placement for the ink.
-You can wrap the flower around your leg or choose a single blossom as devotion to the flora.
-These are simple, subtle and stylish pieces of art that are perfect for anyone!
+You can wrap the flower around your leg or choose a single blossom as a devotion to the flora.
+These are simple, subtle, and stylish pieces of art that are perfect for anyone!

 SUBSCRIBE TO OUR NEWSLETTER

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.